Kirat0206/Room-Booking-Application/README.md

 Gurkirat Singh Dhatt-Programmer Author
-101211491

-The purpose of this project is to submit assignment 1 for COMP 2404.
-This will execute and run a room booking application, where students can book a room any day and time and can search rooms that match their criteria and check avaliability.
+This will execute and run a room booking application, where people can book a room any day and time and can search rooms that match their criteria and check avaliability.

 List of Files